 Wulf Kaal is a leading expert at the intersection of law, business, and emerging technology.
-His research focuses on innovation, technology, emerging technology applications, smart contracts, technology strategy, decentralized infrastructure products, decentralized commerce, hedge funds, and dynamic regulatory methods.
+His research focuses on innovation, technology, emerging technology applications, digital assets, smart contracts, technology strategy, decentralized infrastructure products, private investment funds, and dynamic regulatory methods.
 Before entering the academy, he was associated with Cravath, Swain & Moore LLP, in New York, and Goldman Sachs in London, UK.

-Kaal advises international policymaker, governments, medium to large enterprises, startups, and venture capital funds on emerging technology solutions.
-As an adviser and mentor, Kaal focuses on creating synergies for his clients and building successful new businesses, among others, on existing solutions.
+Kaal advises international policymaker, governments, medium to large enterprises, law firms, startups, and venture capital funds on emerging technology solutions.
+As an expert witness, Kaal works closely with major law firms and business consultants.
+As a business consultant, adviser, and mentor, Kaal focuses on creating synergies for his clients and building successful new businesses, among others, on existing solutions.

 Professor Kaal speaks regularly at leading conferences in the United States, Europe, and Asia.
 His speaking engagements include presentations at the European Central Bank, Harvard University, Columbia University, University of Chicago, UCLA, George Washington University, Northwestern University, Emory University, and the University of Notre Dame, Bocconi University, and Tilburg University, among many others.
 Kaal teaches Disruptive Innovation, Coding for Lawyers, Dynamic Regulation, Private Investment Funds, Federal Securities Regulation, Corporate Law, International Finance, and European Union Law at the University of St. Thomas School of Law in downtown Minneapolis.
 He has previously taught at the University of Minnesota Law School, Humboldt University in Berlin Germany, European Business School in Wiesbaden Germany, and Tilburg University Law School in the Netherland.